 1. Horses Think they are a Prey Species

 Horses evolved as a prey species.
 They are hard-wired to behave as a prey species.
 They just don't realize how very big they are and how very few predators exist anymore who are big enough to take them down.

-When a horse first meets a human, it suspects the human is out to have them for lunch.
-Wild horses, more so than domestics, have an extremely acute instinct for self-preservation.
-They flee first and ask questions later.
+When a horse first meets a human, it suspects the human is out to have them for lunch, which has, in fact, been the case for much of horse evolutionary history.
+Horses have a strong instinct for self-preservation.
+Horses flee first and ask questions later.
 If they can't flee, they will turn around and fight.
 But they would prefer to flee.